jacine/drupal/index.md

 3. They are variants (like theme hook suggestions) of <a href="{{ site.baseurl }}/item">item(s)</a>.
 4. They can optionally use containers.

-## Patterns
+## Components

-Patterns are usually a combination of contents and formats that make up custom UI components.
+Components are usually a combination of contents and formats that make up custom UI elements.
 They tend to have recommended use cases for application and their implementation can vary from a CSS and JavaScript standpoint (where applicable), but their markup is usually pretty standard.